RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 See 9.5.12. for most systems this will be around one page.

+The avionics package is usable if it is efficient and can successfully be operated and applied by no less than a rocket hobbyist.
+Therefore, the goal is to create an open-source avionics package that is accessible to the wider avionics community and applicable in all types of rocket-related use.

+**Performance**

+In this context, the avionics package will be used as a major component of a controlled, rocket launch system.
+The performance of the avionics package is contingent upon the success rate of a favourable launch and flight.
+This is achieved by performing frequent, in-flight correction of the gimbal position to ensure high efficiency and furthermore high performance.

+**Uses**

+Launch:

+In-flight diagnostics:

 > **9.5.12 Usability requirements**<br>
 > Define usability (quality in use) requirements.
 Usability requirements and objectives for the software system include measurable effectiveness, efficiency, and satisfaction criteria in specific contexts of use.